Mompha langiella: Description

 In males, the uncus is slender and has a rounded tip.
 The cucullus is slender, subapical the widest and has a blunt apex.
 The sacculus is longer than the cucullus and tapers into a sharp, slightly curved tip.
 The gnathos is wide and only slightly sclerotized.
 The anellus lobes are small and rounded.
 The aedeagus is slender and has a fairly large cornutus.
 This is wide at the base and slim and curved at the apex.

 In females, the ostium is very wide and cup-shaped.
 The posterior third of the bursae duct is wide, weakly sclerotized and provided with two short strongly sclerotized edges.
 The front part tapers and is provided with large sclerites.
 The seminal duct starts at about 1/3 of the length of the bursae duct.
 The corpus bursae is oval and tapers slightly to the rear.
 It has two large crescent-shaped signa.

-Biology

-Adults are on wing from April to September.